 ____________shall change the Firm/Entity’s passwords for the Firm/Entity’s escrow accounting software and for ____________’s online site, at least once every three (3) months.

 The Real Estate account has been set up with (Reverse Positive Pay, Positive Pay, ACH or International Wire Block).
+The firm will also control the electronic/digital receipt of funds from web based fintech application.
+Each morning, (name of person) will review the

+BEST PRACTICE NO. 2

+(CONTINUED)

-Each morning, (name of person) will review the checks presented for payment against authorized checks, and immediately resolve any discrepancies.
+checks presented for payment against authorized checks, and immediately resolve any discrepancies.

+All escrow account disbursements will follow the requirements and/or guidelines of the state and the title insurance company.

-PROCEDURE FOR CONDUCTING BACKGROUND CHECKS ON EMPLOYEES HAVING ACCESS TO CLIENT FUNDS
+PROCEDURE FOR CONDUCTING BACKGROUND CHECKS ON ALL EMPLOYEES

 Background checks are completed during the hiring process for all new employees.
-At least every three years, a background check will be performed for all employees who have access to the Real Estate Account or to NPPI as described in Best Practice No. 3 below.
+At least every three years, a background check going back 5 years will be performed for all employees who have access to the Real Estate Account or to NPPI as described in Best Practice No. 3 below.
 The background check will be reviewed by the principals of the firm, any negative information will be investigated, and a determination will be made concerning suitability for further employment.
 After review, the background report will be shredded.
 A list of employees, Third Party Consultants, date of last background check, and certification of suitability for continued employment is attached as Exhibit 5.

 WIRE TRANSFER PROCEDURES

 The Firm/Entity has implemented the following wire transfer procedures:

-BEST PRACTICE NO. 2

-(CONTINUED)

-Outgoing Wires: (include a procedure to verify wire transfer instructions independent of the initial communication.)
+Outgoing Wires: (include a procedure to verify wire transfer instructions independent of the initial communication.
+Firm/Entity must conform to standards and requirements set forth in CATIC’s Wire Fraud Procedural Bulletins) The Procedure should also include the use of multi factor authentication in accordance with ALTA’s Outgoing Wire Preparation Checklist.

 Confirm and verify all wire instructions by communicating with the purported sender through an e-mail or phone number that is already known to you, or find contact information for the sender’s web site after conducting an online search or using another reliable source of information, such as a bar association or business directory.